nikomatsakis/rustnation-24/index.md

 ???

 So, yeah, who am I?
-I've been involved in Rust a long time, and along the way, I've accumulated a great many hats.
-Not literal hats, but different roles that I play.
+I've been involved in Rust a long time, and along the way, I've wound up playing a number of different roles.

 ---